 Telehealth has recently taken off as a method of avoiding the transmission of the novel coronavirus, but even though telehealth has been around for many years, pre-COVID-19 has been difficult for clinics to embrace it.
 This led telehealth to not be viewed by hospitals as a realistic alternative, and it was instead seen as a last resort healthcare solution.
 By supplying patients with fast and reliable healthcare options, electronic medical records (EMR) can assist Telehealth.
 An EMR System plays an essential part in telemedicine.
 In this article, we’ll know the role of Electronic Medical records (EMR) in Telehealth and Telemedicine.

-What Is EMR Integration?
+What Is Electronic Medical Records Integration?

 Many hospitals have one or more outlets that they use as digital patient records for the Electronic Medical Record (EMR).
 These tools allow them to collaborate with a healthcare team and organize patient care.
 It is built into their workflows which require Computerized Physician Order Entry (CPOE) for ordering hospitals, medications, treatments, radiology, all.
 EMR Incorporation ensures that with the EMR networks at the hospital, the machine can chat and share information.